George H. Nofer Scholarship for Law and Public Policy

 Up to three awards of up to $5,000 each may be awarded per year.
 Previous recipients of the George H. Nofer Scholarship may re-apply for a scholarship, provided that they are still in school and a minimum of nine credit hours was completed in the previous year of study.

-In order to apply for this program, applicants must meet all of the following criteria:
+In order to apply for this program, you must meet all of the following criteria:

-- Applicant uses listening and spoken language as the primary mode of communication.
+- You use listening and spoken language as the primary mode of communication.

-- Applicant has a pre-lingual hearing loss (diagnosed prior to the fourth birthday).
+- You have a pre-lingual hearing loss (diagnosed prior to the fourth birthday).

-- Applicant’s hearing loss is bilateral and in the moderately-severe to profound range.
-Applicants must have an unaided Pure-Tone Average (PTA) of 60dB or greater in the better hearing ear in the speech frequencies of 500, 1000 and 2000 Hz.
-Individuals with cochlear implants meet this eligibility requirement.
+- Your hearing loss is bilateral and in the moderately severe to profound range.
+You must have an unaided Pure-Tone Average (PTA) of 60dB or greater in the better hearing ear in the speech frequencies of 500, 1000 and 2000 Hz.
+If you have cochlear implants, you meet this eligibility requirement.
 Unilateral (one-sided) hearing loss does not qualify.

-- Applicant has been accepted at or is enrolled in an accredited law school or masters/doctoral program in public policy or public administration as a full-time graduate student for the academic year beginning in the fall following the application period.
+- You have been accepted to or are enrolled in an accredited law school or masters/doctoral program in public policy or public administration as a full-time graduate student for the academic year beginning in the fall following the application period.

 Administrative Processes and Notification

-Once the review of all applications has been conducted by the Award Selection Committee, all applicants will receive notice of the committee’s decision whether to fund a scholarship for that applicant.
-This notification will be made to the email address provided in your application.
+Once the review of all applications has been conducted by the Award Selection Committee, you will receive notice of the committee’s decision whether to award you a scholarship.
+All communications will be made to the email address provided in your application.

 Send us an email.
 Please allow several business days for responses.